arxiver/goodreads-api/README.md

 CMP 203 Software Engineering Course`s Project [ Backend repository ]
 ### How to run this appliction in your machine
 ### windows
-run this commands in terminal / cmd / etc
+Run these commands in your terminal
 ```
 Laravel development local server
+#
 composer install
 copy .env.example .env
 php artisan serve
+#
 ``````
 ### For linux use this command instead of copy
 cp .env.example .env #for linux